ValokAsura/WindowerAddons/CrystalTrader/readme.md

 Additional Information and Disclaimer
 -------------------------------------

-Crystal Trader only scans your inventory for the elemental crystals and clusters then enters a command that will be used by the TradeNPC addon.
+Crystal Trader only scans your inventory for elemental crystals, clusters, seals, and crests, then enters a command that will be used by the TradeNPC addon.
 No other actions are carried out.
 This addon will not function if you do not have the TradeNPC addon loaded and working.

 I am an amateur programmer and have never tried anything with LUA until now.
 Please feel free to modify/change/steal any of the code.